Edgarkimbugwe/luga-talk/README.md

 Due to the urgency to meet deadlines, bugs encountered during development have not yet been logged in the Kanban board.
 However, they have been noted and the intention is to promptly log them.
 These bugs will be documented as GitHub issues, providing details on the specific issues, their impact, and steps to reproduce them.
 By linking these bugs in the README.md to their respective GitHub issues, users will be able to track the progress of bug resolution expecially by the help of related comments.

 ### Iterative Development Approach
-The Luga|Talk project embraces iterative development, fostering continuous improvement and progress despite the condensed timeline.
+The LuGa|Talk project embraces iterative development, fostering continuous improvement and progress despite the condensed timeline.
 This structured approach accommodates future iterations and enhancements, ensuring ongoing development and refinement within specified time constraints.

 ### Backlog and Subsequent Iterations
 User stories are managed on the project board, with the "To do" column serving as the backlog for subsequent iterations.